jaxonhdial/uil-analyzer/README.md

 # UIL Analyzer
-A searchable archive of past UIL competition results
+A searchable and filterable archive that makes past UIL competition results more accessible and easier to explore.

 ## Features
   - **Archives**: